DaisyIsibor/Prework-study-guide/README.md

 # Prework--study--guide
-A Prework of a study Guide boot camp
+A Prework study guide for bootcamp learning